randomPlayerHere/Hack4IMPACTTrack2-AI_Ke_Agents/README.md

 - **Max 10,000 rows per request** — larger files will be rejected.
 Split them up if needed.
 - **CICIDS-2017 schema only** — the model was trained on a specific set of 78 features.
 CSVs with a different column schema will fail at the feature validation step.
 - **TFLite inference is row-by-row** — for very large batches, the Keras H5 model will be faster if you have it available.
+- **Preview/download caps** — API response table preview is limited to 30 rows, and CSV export payload is limited to 500 rows per request.
 - **No authentication** — this is a demo/hackathon tool.
 Don't expose it publicly without adding auth.

 ---